Get a free, no obligation personal loan quote with rates as low as 9.99%

 How do I negotiate the price of a demo car?

 When buying a demo car, negotiation is key.
 Although the car may look great on the surface, it’s not brand new, so there’s more potential for things to go wrong.
-Check out what similar cars are going for online.
-Some dealers will also let you take the car to an outside mechanic in exchange for a deposit.
-Once you know the car’s real market value, you can use it to haggle with the salesperson.
-If you can’t get the price down, try asking the dealer to throw in some add-ons and a better warranty.
+Check out what similar cars are going for online, find out its real market value, and use this information to ensure you get a fair price for the vehicle.

 Can I save more money by purchasing a demo car?